Climate and drought resilience: An AgCatalyst virtual event originally recorded 25/11/2020

-The agronomy service provided by Delta Ag is one of the cornerstones of the business.
-Delta Ag employs 40 full time agronomists, and with their combined level of expertise have one of the strongest agronomy teams in New South Wales.
+The agronomy service provided by Delta Ag and AGRIvision is one of the cornerstones of the business.
+The group employs 60 full time agronomists, and with their combined level of expertise have one of the strongest agronomy teams in New South Wales and Victoria.

 On farm visits

 Frequent field days and information seminars

 Replicated on-farm trials

 Another key focus for our advisory services is to conduct regular trials and provide clients with specialty information.
 These trials are initiated by the agronomy team at the start of each season to ensure we can advise our clients on topical issues and developments affecting the industry.
 Some examples of the trial program that has been run over the last few seasons are listed below:

 Variety trials of both canola and cereals to evaluate first hand the performance of newly released material.
 Some of these trials are located at Lockhart, Coolamon, Temora, Young and Grenfell.

 To ensure we have a comprehensive understanding of the current pre emergent options for annual ryegrass control in wheat, trials were laid down in 2008, 2009 and 2010.
 These trials included the new label claims and mixtures of traditional products as well as the newer products such as Boxer Gold® and Sakura®.